 - Mix in 50 grams of 78°F/26°C water and 50 grams all-purpose flour.

-- Mix thoroughly and make sure there aren’t any dry bits of flour.
+- Mix thoroughly until there aren’t any dry bits of flour.

-- Cover mixture with a towel or paper towel and let it rise overnight or about 8 hours.
+- Cover mixture with a towel or paper towel and let it rise overnight or about 6 to 8 hours.

 - In a large heavy bowl, mix 350 grams of 80°F/27°C water and 100 grams of active starter.

-- Add the flours and mix thoroughly, making sure there aren’t any dry bits of flour.
+- Add the flours and mix thoroughly with spatula or dough whisk, making a "shaggy" dough.
+Ensure there aren’t any dry bits of flour.

-- Let the dough rest for 25 to 40 minutes.
+- Cover bowl with dish towel and let the dough rest for 25 to 40 minutes.

 - At the end of the resting period, dough should look less shaggy and smoother.